MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/build-your-first-app.md

 1. On the Visual Studio Standard toolbar, click the **Simulate In Browser - Nexus 7 (Tablet)** button.

+	> [!NOTE]
-	> **Note:** Cordova Simulate requires the Google Chrome browser; make sure you have the browser installed before running the application.
+	> Cordova Simulate requires the Google Chrome browser; make sure you have the browser installed before running the application.

 	![Visual Studio Run Option](media/vs-taco-2017-first-app/figure-06.png)